top of page

 1968

-World’s first entirely transparent back wall is built on a new court at the University of Pennsylvania in Philadelphia.
+1st entirely transparent back wall court is built at the University of Pennsylvania in Philadelphia.

 1971